nico-Zero/nvim/README.md

 For detailed Docs - [Mason](https://github.com/williamboman/mason.nvim)

 #### 13. Nvim-Cmp

-This is the plugin which provides us the functionality of auto-completion in our vim/nvim.
+Functionality of auto-completion in vim/nvim.

 ```bash
 # This are my Nvim-Cmp shortcuts in my config.